House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Helteko 4336329793 Portable Air Compressor

-The Helteko Portable Air Compressor is small and compact enough to easily fit in your trunk.
-It’s reasonably priced and even comes with an 18-month extended warranty that ensures you’ll get a replacement if anything goes wrong with your compressor.
+The Helteko Portable Air Compressor is small and compact enough to fit in your trunk.
+It’s reasonably priced and even comes with an 18-month extended warranty, ensuring you’ll get a replacement if anything goes wrong with your compressor.

-Overall, this was a solid unit, but several flaws kept it from our top three.
-First, this feels like a cheap device.
-Many of the other compressors were made of metal, but this one’s covered in plastic that gives it a cheap feel.
+Overall, the Helteko is a solid unit, but several flaws kept it from our top three.
+First, it feels like a cheap device.
+Many of the other compressors were made of metal, but this one’s covered in plastic.

 We also weren’t thrilled with the design of the inflator.
-It’s bulky and you have to be able to flip the top up to lock it onto your valve stem, which can prove difficult with some rims.
+It’s bulky, and you have to flip the top up to lock it onto your valve stem, which can be difficult with some rims.
 Moreover, the built-in pressure gauge isn’t accurate, so you’re always inflating your tires to a different pressure than what you’re aiming for.

-Still, this device had some redeeming qualities.
-It’s got an automatic shutoff that prevents it from over-inflating anything.
-And one of our favorite features is the digital display.
+Still, the Helteko has some redeeming qualities.
+It has an automatic shutoff that prevents it from over-inflating, and one of our favorite features is the digital display.
 It’s larger and brighter than on many other compressors we tested, making it easier to see and set.

 Pros